-Jeremy is a Service Designer at Reboot, a service design consultancy that helps organizations craft more user centered policies, programs and services.
+Jeremy is a Service Designer.
 He specializes in designing better citizen experiences.
 He scored his open gov chops as one of the first class of Code for America fellows and loves working with people who love what they do.
 He's working hard to make sure the design of pollwatch is as easy to use as voting should be, but isn't.
 Yet.

 Pollwatch has been significantly advanced through the help of John Yung, who was critical to helping us launch the app at hackathon and Michal Alter, who kept us lined up and moving during the post-hackathon lull that sinks many projects.